 - Senior Associate

-Emily M. Martin is a senior associate in the Orlando office of Shutts & Bowen, where she is a member of the Construction Litigation Practice Group.
+Maureen K. Rogers is a Senior Associate in the Orlando office of Shutts & Bowen LLP, where she is a member of the Construction Litigation Practice Group.

 - General Liability